Geoffrey Blainey: Philanthropy and public service

 Blainey served on the National Council for the Centenary of Federation from 1997 to 2002 (chairman from May 2001, succeeding Archbishop Peter Hollingworth), and chairman of the Council of the Centenary Medal from 2001–03.
 Later appointments included membership of the History Summit in Canberra in 2006 and the federal committee set up in 2007 to recommend a national curriculum for teaching Australian history.

 He sat, from 1997 to 2004, on the Council of the Royal Humane Society of Australasia which recommended awards for acts of civilian bravery.

-In the 1970s, 1980s and 1990s, he was a weekly or fortnightly columnist for The Australian, the Melbourne Herald, or the Melbourne Age; he also wrote often for the Sydney Bulletin, the Australian Business Monthly and other national journals.
+In the 1970s, 1980s and 1990s, Blainey was a weekly or fortnightly columnist for The Australian, the Melbourne Herald, or the Melbourne Age; he also wrote often for the Sydney Bulletin, the Australian Business Monthly and other national journals.
 Booklets listing these articles and other works have been published by the library of Monash University.
 The latest booklet was last updated in about 2001.
 As a book reviewer, he has written for many Australian, UK and US publications.
 His ten-part series on Australian history, "The Blainey View", appeared on ABC television in 1982–83, the ABC's most ambitious venture so far on Australian history.
 Graham Kennedy, the television star, narrated the continuity script.

 Blainey is well known for speeches, often without notes, on historical and contemporary topics.
 In most anthologies of notable Australian speeches, present and past, one of his addresses is reprinted.
 On television and stage in later years, Max Gillies the comedian cleverly mimicked some speeches.

 He has served on the boards of philanthropic bodies, including the Ian Potter Foundation from 1991 to 2015 and the Deafness Foundation Trust since 1993, and is patron of others.

-Blainey has, at times, been a controversial figure too.
+Blainey has, at times, been a controversial figure.
 In the 1980s, he queried the level of Asian immigration to Australia and the policy of multiculturalism in speeches, articles and a book All for Australia.
 He was said by leftist critics to be closely aligned with the former Liberal-National Coalition government of John Howard in Australia, with Howard shadowing Blainey's conservative views on some issues, especially the view that Australian history has been hijacked by social liberals.
 As a result of these stances, Blainey is sometimes associated with right-wing politics.
 Blainey himself is a member of no political party.